 This module covers the partnership history of the respondent.
 Respondents' subjective reports define whether they live in a relationship and whether they cohabit or not.
-A comprehensive set of additional questions refers to the present partner.
+A comprehensive set of additional questions refers to partners since the beginning of winter term 2010.
 For earlier partners, only information on the year of birth and education is available.
-Information on the current partner is collected regardless of the cohabitation status, whereas previous partners are only included if they cohabitated with the respondent.
 The enumerator variable partner identifies partners within respondents.
 This variable is coded 1 for the first partner and counts upwards until the last (current) partner.